xlang-ai/Spider2-V/README.md

 ```

 ### 💻 Agent Baselines
-If you wish to run the baseline agent used in our paper, you can execute the following command as an example under the GPT4-o pure-screenshot setting:
+If you wish to run the baseline agent used in our paper, you can execute the following command as an example under the GPT4-o pyautogui+SoM+ExecutionFeedback+RAG setting:

 Set **OPENAI_API_KEY** environment variable with your API key
 ```bash